> Is Wheat Intolerance Really Gluten Intolerance?

 What is Wheat Intolerance?

 Wheat intolerance often refers to a “non-allergic” negative reaction to wheat.
 The symptoms of wheat intolerance are often said to be less violent and immediate than the symptoms of wheat allergy (see Wheat Allergy below).
 They won’t show up on the standard finger prick and blood tests designed to diagnose allergic reactions.

 Sometimes the symptoms of wheat intolerance manifest many hours or even days after eating foods or supplements that contain wheat.
 This makes wheat intolerance tricky to diagnose.
 Also, the symptoms won’t always manifest as digestive distress.
 Joint pain and skin problems can be symptoms, for example.

 If you look up “wheat intolerance symptoms” online or “gluten intolerance symptoms” you’ll find lists that are long and varied and you might feel a bit suspicious.
 How can one food or group of foods do so many awful things?

 Avoidance of wheat continues to be the preferred approach to deal with wheat intolerance.

 Wheat allergy is often described as an immunological response to wheat.
 The allergy can be to any of the different proteins found in wheat and cereal grains related to wheat such as kamut, spelt and triticale.

 Symptoms vary, but they appear very quickly after ingesting wheat.
 Unlike intolerance, there’s a better chance that a finger prick test or blood test will identify them.
 Symptoms can be gastrointestinal, or respiratory (asthma notably), or affect the skin (hives, rashes, contact dermatitis).
 They can also manifest in something that resembles hay fever: runny nose, itchy eyes.
 Wheat allergy is sometimes called “baker’s allergy” and in the worst cases it’s very dangerous resulting in anaphylaxis.

-Take what I described about wheat intolerance and apply it to all gluten grains, not just wheat.
+Take what I described about wheat intolerance and apply it to all gluten grains, not just wheat, to understand gluten intolerance.
 To learn more about foods that contain gluten see Foods Containing Gluten